ChantelleAA/Reinforcement_Learning_Oware/README.md

 - **`set_seeds`**: Sets the number of seeds at the specified action's pit to a new value.
 - **`update_seeds`**: Updates the number of seeds at the specified action's pit by adding a new value.

-This class interacts directly with the game logic and is central to the functionality of the Oware game environment.

 ### Player Class